WayScience/waysciencelab.com/index.md

 title: Home
 ---

-# Biomedical data science goes boink!
+# Biomedical data science goes "Boink"!

 Welcome to the Way Lab at [The University of Colorado Anschutz](https://www.cuanschutz.edu/).
-Come on in!
+Take your shoes off if you'd like and come on in!
 We are currently hiring curious, compassionate, daring, and meticulous scientists to lead the next generation of biomedical research.
-Click around to learn more about the lab's focus!
+Click around to learn more about the lab's vision and focus!

 {%
   include link.html
   type="github"
   icon=""
-  text="See our open science projects" link="wayscience/lab-website-template"
+  text="See our open science projects" link="wayscience"
   style="button"
 %}
 {%